Paula-Moraga/SpatialEpiApp/inst/SpatialEpiApp/helpinput.md

-R-INLA  | Performs full Bayesian analysis on generalised additive mixed models using Integrated Nested Laplace Approximations shiny  | Web Application Framework for R shinyjs| Perform common useful JavaScript operations in Shiny apps that will greatly improve the apps without having to know any JavaScript
+R-INLA  | Performs full Bayesian analysis on generalised additive mixed models using Integrated Nested Laplace Approximations shiny  | Web Application Framework for R shinyjs| Perform common useful JavaScript operations in Shiny apps that will greatly improve the apps without having to know any JavaScript sp | Classes and Methods for Spatial Data
 SpatialEpi  | Contains methods for cluster detection, disease mapping and plotting methods spdep   | Contains a collection of functions for spatial dependence: weighting schemes, statistics and models xts   | Extensible time series class and methods